gdams/adoptium/content/blog/eclipse-temurin-8u372-11019-1707-and-2001-available/index.md

 ### No JDK 20 binaries for Linux PPC64le, s390x, arm32, and AIX ppc64

-At this time of writing, Adoptium will not be releasing JDK 20.0.1 for these platforms due to known issues with the TCK test.
-If this changes, it will be released at a later date.
+Adoptium will not be releasing JDK 20.0.1 for Linux PPC64le, s390x, arm32, and AIX ppc64 due to issues found in testing.
+These platforms may be released at a later date if the issues are resolved in the implementation.

 ### Changes to Root Certificate Authorities (Root CAs)